 Smoking may not affect male fertility in a huge way, but it can definitely make a difference, especially for couples trying to get pregnant.
 Smoking also effects fertility in other ways as well.
 For example, smoking often decreases sex-drive and it’s been widely known to impact blood flow.
 This can lead to impotence by causing damage to blood vessels.

-If your or your husband are regular smokers, talk to your doctor today about healthy ways to quit.
-If you’re experiencing difficulty in getting pregnant and you think that smoking may be an issue, contact your doctor today to make an appointment so that you, your husband, and your future children can experience a full and healthy life.
+If your or your partner are regular smokers, talk to your doctor today about healthy ways to quit.
+If you’re experiencing difficulty in getting pregnant and you think that smoking may be an issue, contact your doctor today to make an appointment so that you, your partner, and your future children can experience a full and healthy life.

 - VINE, M. F. (1996), Smoking and male reproduction: a review.
 International Journal of Andrology, 19: 323–337. doi: 10.1111/j.1365-2605.1996.tb00523.x